Face Coverings at RDU

 A face covering is not required when actively eating or drinking.

 Travelers are required to wear a face covering while processing through security.
-TSA officers may ask an individual to adjust their face covering during the screening process for identification purposes, which is permitted under federal and state law.
+TSA officers may ask an individual to adjust their face covering during the screening process for identification purposes, which is permitted under federal law.

 Federal law provides a face covering exception for individuals with disabilities who cannot wear a mask, or cannot safely wear a mask.
 Individuals who decline to wear a face covering are not required to provide documentation or proof of a condition that exempts them from the requirement.